ksinha49/EComPortal/README.md

 # Online E-Comm Portal
-This is a sample online portal with integrated C-Panel for Website Content Management
+This is a sample online portal with integrated C-Panel for Website Content Management.
+Contains a database for user session and website content management.
+Add to card feature for user to enter multiple products for purchase and generate a bill on purchase.

 # Requirement
   - C#, ASP.net Framework